NEA Poll: Majority of Educators Support the Common Core State Standards

 By Tim Walker

 According to a new poll by the National Education Association, the Common Core State Standards are strongly supported by its members.
-Roughly two-thirds of educators are either wholeheartedly in favor of the standards (26 percent) or support them with “some reservations” (50 percent).
+Roughly three-quarters of educators are either wholeheartedly in favor of the standards (26 percent) or support them with “some reservations” (50 percent).
 Only 11 percent of those surveyed expressed opposition.
 Thirteen percent didn’t know enough about the CCSS to form an opinion.
 Overall, 98 percent of NEA members have heard of the standards.
 In addition, 79 percent of respondents said they were well or somewhat prepared to implement the new standards.
 The survey questioned 1200 NEA members and was conducted in July by Greenberg Quinlan Rosner Research.

 In recent months, critics and many politicians have leveled a slew of charges against the standards, including the assertion that they are opposed by the very people, other than students, who will be affected the most – classroom teachers.
 The new NEA poll strongly refutes this claim.